shivanipal13/Random-Color-GeneratorJavacript/README.md

 ## Random-Color-GeneratorJavacript
-it is a simple web-based project that generates random background colors at regular intervals.
+It is a simple web-based project that generates random background colors at regular intervals.
 It provides a fun and interactive way to see a variety of colors on your screen.
 The project includes two buttons: one to start the color-changing process and another to stop it.

 ## Features